RELIGION AS A SOCIAL FORCE

-NOTE: Our annual meetings take place immediately prior to the meetings of the ASA’s Religion Section, but will not overlap with those sessions.
+NOTE: Our annual meetings take place immediately prior to the meetings of ASA’s Religion Section, but will not overlap with those sessions.
 This will allow members to attend sessions at both meetings in a shorter window than previous years.

 Papers and discussion sessions on all topics within the sociology of religion are welcome, but especially those related to the meeting theme, including, but not limited to the following:

-DEADLINES: Session Proposals are due by March 15, 2013 (submit to ASR2013@augustana.edu)
+DEADLINES: Session Proposals are due by March 31, 2014 (submit to Jeremy_Uecker@baylor.edu)

-Hotel registration is due by July 10, 2013 (click on the “2013 Hotel Registration” on the sidebar of this page)
+Hotel registration is due by July 1, 2014 (click on the “2014 Hotel Registration” on the sidebar of this page)

-Everyone whose paper or session has been approved by the Program Chair must submit their registration fee ($60 for general members; $25 for student members) using the Member Portal on this website by July 1, 2013, to guarantee their place on the program.
+Everyone whose paper or session has been approved by the Program Chair must submit their registration fee ($60 for general members; $25 for student members) using the Member Portal on this website by July 1, 2014, to guarantee their place on the program.
 Registration fees are nonrefundable.
 We also invite everyone, especially the new members of our Association, to sign up for the New Attendees Welcoming Breakfast, which will be held the first morning of the conference.
 This is a great way to meet members before the sessions begin!
 You can sign up for this breakfast using the same registration form available in the Member Portal of this website.
 Tickets for this breakfast, which are $10 for first time attendees and $25 for others, will be distributed to members at the ASR registration desk upon their arrival at the hotel.

-Although everyone is asked to complete their registration using the Member Portal on this website before July 1, 2013, those who are not members and those who do not make the July 1 deadline may register by mail or on-site by using this Registration Form for Non-Member and On-Site Registration.
+Although everyone is asked to complete their registration using the Member Portal on this website before July 1, 2014, those who are not members and those who do not make the July 1 deadline may register by mail or on-site by using this Registration Form for Non-Member and On-Site Registration.
 Please note that registration fees are higher for non-members and on-site registrants.

-For details about hotel registration, please click on the “2013 Hotel Registration” on the sidebar of this page.
+For details about hotel registration, please click on the “2014 Hotel Registration” on the sidebar of this page.